openscad/openscad/README.md

 ### Building for Windows

 OpenSCAD for Windows is cross-compiled from within Linux.
-First, install all necessary dependencies of the MXE project, as listed at http://mxe.cc/#requirements, but not MXE itself.
+It uses the MXE <http://mxe.cc/> cross build system.

 Start a new clean bash shell and run the script that sets up the environment variables.

     source ./scripts/setenv-mingw-xbuild.sh 64

-Then run the script to download & compile the MXE cross tools
+Then run the script to download the packages for the MXE tools

-    ./scripts/mingw-x-build-dependencies.sh 64
+    ./scripts/mingw-x-get-dependencies.sh

-This process may take several hours, and over 10 Gigabyte of disk space.
-After it is complete, build an installer and .zip package under bin/:
+Then cross-build the installer package and .zip bundle

     ./scripts/release-common.sh

 If you only want to build the openscad.exe binary, without the packaging, run

-    cd $DEPLOYDIR && qmake && make
+    cd $DEPLOYDIR && qmake ../../openscad.pro && make

 For a 32-bit Windows cross-build, replace 64 with 32 in the above instructions.